 Time will tell if the Falcons decide to revert back to the old ways, but there is encouraging news on such a front, which I’ll describe later.

-When the team debuted in 1966, their helmets consisted of a red shell with a gold, white, and black crown stripe.
-A black flying falcon made up the team’s first helmet logo.
-The helmet was intended to be a reference to the University of Georgia and Georgia Tech University, the two powerhouse NCAA schools at the time.
+When the Falcons debuted in 1966, their helmets consisted of a red shell with a gold, white, and black crown stripe.
+A black flying falcon made up the team’s first logo.
+Their crown stripe was intended to be a reference to the University of Georgia and Georgia Tech University, two powerhouse NCAA schools at the time.

 The Falcons redesigned their helmet and overhauled the entire uniform in 1990.
-While the logo remained the same, the team dropped the crown stripes and opted for a black helmet over red.
+While the logo remained the same, the team dropped the crown stripes and opted for a black shell, retiring the red.
 The entire uniform went black as well while red, the team’s former primary color, was practically abandoned, reduced only to an accent around the team’s numbers and pant stripes.

 This began what was known as the Dirty Birds era in Falcons history and it saw the team reach its first Super Bowl in 1998 in a losing effort to the Denver Broncos.

-In 2003 the team updated the flying falcon (that’s not an arm on the opposite end, as most fans believe), adding red accents to the logo, which now resembled the letter ‘F’ better than the previous.
-The helmet remained black, but in the uniform red made a comeback, this time in the logo.
+In 2003 the Falcons updated the flying falcon (that’s not an arm on the opposite end, as most fans believe), adding red accents to the logo, which now resembled the letter ‘F’ better than the previous.
+The helmet remained black, but red made a comeback, this time in the logo.

-This helmet has garnered mixed reviews, with some fans praising the fiercer falcon, a logo that serves two purposes as some sports teams have done in the past, namely the NHL’s Minnesota Wild and MLB’s Milwaukee Brewers.
+This helmet has garnered mixed reviews, with some fans praising the fiercer falcon, a logo that serves two purposes as some sports teams have done in the past, namely the NHL’s Minnesota Wild and MLB’s Milwaukee Brewers’ old school look.